 Unfortunately, your travel agent can’t figure this out for you guys.
 Travel Suppliers and Tour Operators are legally bound to refund the original form of payment.
 As much as we want to help maintain your friendship by mediating the issue, we can only do so much.
 Whoever signed the authorization form is the person in power.

-Likewise, if Rudy and Vanessa are sharing a room, they both need to realize that their ENTIRE trip is at risk if the other doesn’t pay her trip in full by the final payment date.
+On a similar note…if two or three friends are sharing a room, they all need to realize that their ENTIRE trip is at risk if everyone doesn’t pay her trip in full by the final payment date.
+And if someone drops out, the remaining guests are on the hook for paying for the room.
 So choose your roommates wisely.

 Set FIRM Deadlines

 You know your people.
 If they’re always late to brunch, are always arriving to concerts as the headliner is taking the stage and have missed multiple flights because they can’t get to the airport on time, you’re going to want to set firm (and perhaps padded) deposit and final payment deadlines for them.
+Your travel agent can help with this.
 Communicate this information to your travel agent so that the deadlines are uniform for your entire group.
-Otherwise…Rudy and Vanessa will be beefed out and the rest of the group will be wondering if Jamaica is even still happening.

 Have you ever planned or facilitated a group trip?
 If so, what other advice/tips would you add?